Skip to content

 Dr. Jonathan Lazar

 It often starts as a familiar ache, but then something changes.
 The pain intensifies, a strange numbness appears, or you feel a weakness that wasn't there before.
-In that moment, it’s easy to second-guess yourself: Is this just a bad flare-up, or is it something more?
-That uncertainty is exactly what we want to help you resolve.
-This guide is for anyone who needs to understand the difference between typical disc pain and the critical herniated disc emergency symptoms.
-We’ll provide the clarity you need to listen to your body and confidently decide on your next step, whether that’s seeking proactive care or heading to the hospital.
+In that moment, it’s easy to second-guess yourself: Is this just a bad flare-up, or something more?
+This guide provides the clarity you need.
+We’ll explain what authorities like the AANS and NHS classify as critical herniated disc emergency symptoms—specifically, issues with bowel or bladder control and progressive weakness.
+You'll learn to confidently distinguish typical pain from a true emergency and know exactly what to do next.

 Request an Appointment